 Fully accredited by the American Psychological Association (APA) since 1991, the NMCSD psychology internship provides exceptional learning experiences that may not be available in "mono-focused" internships, such as those affiliated with student counseling centers, correctional institutions, or even community mental health settings.

 The NMCSD internship provides varied training experiences in numerous venues, while maintaining a cohesive faculty core and a central training vision.

 Overall Training Aims

-The internship has two overarching aims.
+The internship has two overarching goals.
 The first is to train psychologists with intermediate to advanced competency for entry level, generalist practice in health service psychology.
 The second is to provide these psychologists with the knowledge and skills required to practice health service psychology effectively within the military.

 By the end of the internship year, interns are expected to demonstrate intermediate to advanced competency in the nine Profession-Wide Competencies outlined in the APA’s Standards on Accreditation.

-Four unique rotations support NMCSD’s overall mission.
+Five unique rotations support NMCSD’s overall mission.
 The primary supervising psychologists of each rotation, in consultation with the internship Training Director, tailor these training experiences to each intern's educational needs.